 However you're handling things, we're here for you.

-During this challenging time, it's vital that we look after our mental health.
-Whether you’re struggling with feelings of isolation and need to speak to someone, or if you just want some tips on how to stay active and maintain your mental health, we can support you.
+As lockdown slowly eases, it's vital that we look after our mental health.
+Many of us are finding this time challenging, but if you’re struggling with feelings of isolation and need to speak to someone, or want some tips on how to stay active and maintain your mental health, we can support you.

-Many blind and partially sighted people have faced anxiety, sadness and, even, fear about the unique challenges they have experienced since the pandemic reached the UK in March.
+Many blind and partially sighted people have faced anxiety, sadness and even fear about the unique challenges created by the coronavirus pandemic.

-In light of this, our Sight Loss Advice Service has worked with Mind, the mental health charity, to offer free emergency mental health sessions over the phone by BACP-registered counsellors with sight loss experience, to give emotional support during these difficult times.
+In light of this, our Sight Loss Advice Service has worked with Mind, the mental health charity, to offer a free Mental Wellbeing Check-in over the phone with British Association for Counselling and Psychotherapy (BACP)-registered counsellors with sight loss experience, to give you emotional support during these difficult times.
 In Wales, these are funded by Welsh Council for Voluntary Action (WCVA).

-In an hour-long session with a counsellor, you will have space to share feelings, explore coping strategies and any further support needs.
+In an hour-long call with a counsellor, you will have space to share feelings, explore coping strategies and any further support needs you may have.
 The session will address some of the feelings created by the current situation including anxiety and distress, and help you recognise that accepting you have these feelings is a positive step.
-The sessions are on offer until June 2021.

-If you are struggling with your mental wellbeing and would benefit from support, you can register for a one-off session by completing our referral form:
+If you are struggling with your mental wellbeing and would benefit from support, you can register for a one-off check-in by completing our referral form: